Click here for the list of banned and suspended members.

 An updated version of

-U.S. Figure Skating’s SafeSport Handbook will be available in early May 2019.
+U.S. Figure Skating’s SafeSport Handbook is now available.
 As found within the current U.S. Figure Skating SafeSport Handbook,

 the SafeSport Program includes policies and guidelines that apply to